VBT Bike Tour guests: VBT will offer a shuttle from San

 of the day to settle in and explore the town.
 This vibrant town is known for

-its historic downtown plaza, which has always been enjoyed and used as an event
+its historic downtown plaza, which has long been enjoyed as an event and

-and performance site.
-Visit the museum, stroll along the river though Railroad
+performance site.
+Visit the museum, stroll along the river though Railroad Park

 restaurants for your dinner.